From this page you can find information about the plants that feature in the articles on my website.

 Fittonia albivenis ‘Skeleton’ requires low to medium light levels, high humidity and moist compost to grow well.
 The brightly coloured, variegated leaves that Fittonia albivenis ‘Skeleton’ produces will add a vibrant, colourful glow to your terrarium.

 The common name of Fittonia verschaffeltii ‘Forest Flame’ is the nerve plant.
-Fittonia verschaffeltii ‘Forest Flame’ requires high humidity, moist compost, and low to medium light levels to grow well – it’s an ideal terrarium plant.
-This Fittonia verschaffeltii ‘Forest Flame’ with its vibrantly coloured, variegated leaves, will brighten up any terrarium.
+Fittonia verschaffeltii ‘Forest Flame’ requires high humidity, moist compost, and low to medium light levels to grow well – this is an ideal terrarium, vivarium or bottle garden plant.
+This Fittonia verschaffeltii ‘Forest Flame’ with its vibrantly coloured, variegated leaves, will brighten up any … Continue Reading →

 The common name of Fittonia verschaffeltii ‘White Anne’ is the nerve plant.
 Fittonia verschaffeltii ‘White Anne’ is a perfect plant to include if you’re looking to ‘lift’ the planting inside your terrarium.
 A great choice if you’re looking to plant a green and white colour themed terrarium or colour scheme, Fittonia verschaffeltii ‘White Anne’ requires high humidity and … Continue Reading →